trevorBelmontP/Uni/README.md

 ## 🧩 Key Components Explained

-### 1. CameraCapture.tsx
+### 1. Camera Interface (All Scanner Pages)
-**What it does**: Handles all camera functionality for barcode scanning **Features**:
+**What it does**: Clean, unified camera functionality across all scanner pages **Features**:
-- Opens device camera
-- Shows live video feed
+- Opens device camera with live video feed
-- Captures photos when button clicked
+- Shows scanning overlay with corner brackets and animated line
+- Single "Click Picture" button below lens (no modal popups)
-- Displays captured image over camera lens
+- Captured images display perfectly fitted inside camera lens
-- Handles camera permissions and errors
+- Bin button in header removes photos and restores camera view
+- No extra image galleries or unnecessary UI elements

 ### 2. SideNavigation.tsx
 **What it does**: Provides the hamburger menu and navigation